 The Spice and Tea Exchange offers a delightful mix of global flavors, focusing on high-quality spices and teas that bring bold experiences.
 Amy Freeman and Penny Rehling are excellent examples of how passion for flavors can become a thriving business.
 Whether you're shopping for ingredients or enjoying one of their signature blends, The Spice and Tea Exchange brings the most exotic flavors to the Historic Triangle.

-A stop at Mobjack Coffee Roasters and Little York Confectionary is a journey through some of the best local coffee and mouth-watering sweet treats.
+A stop at Mobjack Coffee Roasters and Little York Confectionery is a journey through some of the best local coffee and mouth-watering sweet treats.
 Both were founded by Celeste Gucanac, who has a passion for quality coffee and a sweet tooth.
 This cozy spot serves nostalgic, fresh-brewed coffee and homemade confections.

 3. Coastal Thirst: Sip, Savor, and Celebrate

 Coastal Thirst is the place to be if you want refreshing drinks and a warm atmosphere.
-Owners Jamie Albertson and Tina Borra, highlight the importance of supporting local and empowering women in the beverage industry.
+Owners Jamie Albertson and Tina Borra highlight the importance of supporting local and empowering women in the beverage industry.
 Coastal Thirst serves up drinks with a side of local pride, celebrating the region's best flavors and encouraging social gatherings.

 5. Thai Tara Sushi & Bar: Bold Flavors, Bold Women

-7. The Corner Pocket: More Than Just a Bar
+6. The Corner Pocket: More Than Just a Bar

-8. Masala Craft: A Culinary Masterpiece
+7. Masala Craft: A Culinary Masterpiece

-Masala Craft Indian Kitchen
+Masala Craft Indian Kitchena